exercism/javascript/reference/implementing-a-concept-exercise.md

 - `<slug>.cs`. the stub implementation file, which is the starting point for students to work on the exercise.
 - `<slug>.spec.js`: the test suite.
-- `example.js`: an example implementation that passes all the tests.
+- `exemplar.js`: an exemplar implementation that passes all the tests.

 ## Step 2: Add documentation files